PrinceOfPuppers/smart-home-server/README.md

 1) Add a function which returns `{ 'str': '...', 'data':{...} }` where `str` is shown in dashboard and `data` contains the values used by triggers, graphs and etc
 2) Add an entry to `dataSources` with a `name`, `color`, desired `url`, `local` function to call, `pollingPeriod`, `values` (paths in `data` to find the datasources), and more (see existing examples)

 All existing datasources can be edited using the same method.
-The order they appear in the `dataSources` list determines the order they appear in the dashboard, you can also add dashboard buttons to each entry, and make each entry hidable here too.
+The order they appear in the `dataSources` list determines the order they appear in the dashboard, you can also add dashboard buttons to each entry, and make each entry hideable here too.
 See `Job Log` and `RF Log` as examples.

 # Pages

 ## Dashboard
 A page for displaying desired datasources in an easy to read way, clicking on the name tag will refresh its information.
-Each datasource can be customized with buttons to hide its contents, colored nametags, buttons to make http requests, and more.
+Each datasource can be customized with buttons to hide its contents, colored name tags, buttons to make HTTP requests, and more.

 <img align="left" height="300" src="images/pages/dashboard.jpg">
 <br clear="left"/>